Spick and Span: Cleanliness at Home

 - Make sure your kitchen is well-ventilated.
 Get the chimney and exhaust fan oiled and cleaned from time to time.
 Clear out all the grease.

-- If you spill something, make it a habit to mop immediately so as to minimise the chances of insect breeding.
+- If you spill something, make it a habit to mop immediately to minimise the chances of insect breeding.

 - Avoid clutter and keep your kitchen insect-free.